Improved performance guarantees for Tukey's median: Main results

-\end{enumerate} \end{theorem} In section \ref{section:lower}, we will show that the bound \textbf{(ii)} is sharp for $\eps_n\gtrsim n^{-\frac{3}{4}}\log^{3/2}(n)$.
-Before turning to the proof of this result, we will state its immediate corollaries. \begin{corollary}[Tukey's median set] The diameter of the set $R_n(0)$ satisfies
+\end{enumerate} \end{theorem} Let us remark that Corollary \ref{corollary:diameter} stated below implies that the bound \textbf{(iii)} for $d=2$ is sharp for $\eps_n\gtrsim n^{-3/4}\log^{1/2}(n)$.
+Next, we state the immediate implications of this theorem. \begin{corollary}[Tukey's median set] The diameter of the set $R_n(0)$ satisfies

 Moreover, when $d=2$,